broadinstitute/cromwell/docs/backends/BCS.md

 #### mounts

 BCS jobs can mount an OSS object or an OSS prefix to local filesystem as a file or a directory in VM.
-It uses distribute-caching and lazy-load techniques to optimize concurrently read reqeust of OSS file system.
+It uses distribute-caching and lazy-load techniques to optimize concurrently read requests of the OSS file system.
 You can mount your OSS objects to VM like this:

 - `<mount-src>` - An OSS object path or OSS prefix to mount from.